-Note1: The difference between high performance ink jet technology and conventional ink jet technology is whether to have a nozzle array across the width of the page or drying medium ink by
+Note1: The difference between high performance ink jet technology and conventional ink jet technology is whether to have a nozzle array across the width of the page or drying medium ink by using increase medium heating technology

 2) Product using ink jet or stylus beating technology manufactured after Jan.
 1st, 2015 must meet Grade 3's requirements of the National Standard of the People's Republic of China GB 21521-2015.
 See Table 20 in this section about Grade 3's requirements.